chippyash/Simple-Accounts/README.md

 You can optionally enforce this at the database level by implementing the triggers contained in /src/Chippyash/SAccounts/Storage/Account/ZendDB/docs/table-status-support.sql

+The tables supporting TableStatus are:
+- sa_org : organisations
+- sa_coa : chart of accounts for organisations
+- sa_coa_ledger: ledger balances for charts of of account
+- sa_coa_link: parent-child links between COA accounts

+The following tables do not support TableStatus as there is no use case for suspending or defuncting their entries:

+- sa_journal: journal header records
+- sa_journal_entry: nominal account entries for a journal record

 ### Class diagrams

 ![UML Diagram](https://github.com/chippyash/Simple-Accounts/blob/master/docs/ClassesForAccounts.png)